The brevity of life ∙

 Such insights often stimulate reflection.
 Frequently we ask the big questions.
 What is constant and certain?
 What really matters?
 What lasts?
-Many of us reevaluate our priorities.
+Many reevaluate their priorities.

 REFLECT & PRAY

 Life is brief.
-When we are young, we think we will live forever, but when we are all old we know better.
+When we are young, we think we will live forever, but when we are old, we know better.

 It is sobering to realize that life passes by all too quickly.
 David never gives into despondency or resignation.
 Instead, he is joyful and expectant.
 Is David in denial?
 Absolutely not.
 He is learned through his walk with the Father to take the high road.
 The view from above provides the foundation of David’s outlook and overwhelming joy.